-The Department has multiple missions that involves balancing teaching in biochemistry and molecular biology with the needs of high-achieving undergraduate majors in biochemistry, a growing Ph.D. graduate program in biochemistry, and of highly competitive research programs.
-The Department has administrative responsibility for the support and resource management for the interdepartmental Graduate Faculty of Biotechnology and Cell & Molecular Biology.
+The department has multiple missions that involve balancing teaching in biochemistry and molecular biology with the needs of high-achieving undergraduate majors in biochemistry, a growing Ph.D. program in biochemistry, and of highly competitive research programs.
+The department has administrative responsibility for the support and resource management for the interdepartmental graduate faculty of Biotechnology and Cell & Molecular Biology.

 Biochemistry has taken the forefront in defining broadly based opportunities in biotechnology processes and applications that indicate the path for the biologically based future of the twenty-first century.
 This future will influence all phases of our lives from the quality of food and fiber to the preservation of natural resources and the medical biosciences.
 The molecular tools, which are being developed today, will lead to technologies to manage infectious diseases, cure metabolic and cellular dysfunction, and define the physical quality of life.

 This department must provide a broad set of technical and conceptual capabilities that result in a cutting-edge perspective to discern the molecular events that underlie normal and aberrant life science functions in medicine, nutrition, agriculture and environmental adaptation.
 In addition, the department must be involved in the promoting life-long education and technology transfer necessary to disperse this information.